TIBCOSoftware/snappydata/docs/kubernetes.md

 You can refer to [SnappyData documentation](http://snappydatainc.github.io/snappydata/howto/connect_using_jdbc_driver/) for an example of JDBC program and for instructions on how to obtain JDBC driver using Maven/SBT co-ordinates.

 <a id= querykubernetes> </a>
-### Executing Queries Using snappy-shell
+### Executing Queries Using SnappyData Shell

-You  can use Snappy shell to connect to SnappyData and execute your queries.
-Download the SnappyData distribution from [SnappyData github releases](https://github.com/SnappyDataInc/snappydata/releases).
-Snappy shell need not run within the Kubernetes cluster.
+You  can use SnappyData shell to connect to SnappyData and execute your queries.
+You can simply connect to one of the pods in the cluster and use the SnappyData Shell.
+Alternatively, you can download the SnappyData distribution from [SnappyData github releases](https://github.com/SnappyDataInc/snappydata/releases).
+SnappyData shell need not run within the Kubernetes cluster.

 **To execute queries in Kubernetes deployment:**